 Accepted graphics file formats

 Most graphics are published at one column width (3.5 inches / 21 picas wide) or two column width (7.16 inches / 43 picas wide).
 Graphics prepared as VSD, GIF, JPEG, BMP, or any other file formats not listed as acceptable cannot be processed except in the case of an author photo.

 Follow the guidelines for embedding fonts to ensure all parts of your graphic can be viewed when opened on another computer.
-As you prepare your graphics, select fonts from the following recommended list:
+As you prepare your graphics, select fonts from the recommended list:

 - Times New Roman